GeoscienceAustralia/dea-knowledge-hub/docs/validation/daily-report/2023-11-27-v2/index.md

 ::::{grid-item}
 :::{figure} ./OverallComparison-2023-11-27.png

-Satellite Surface Reflectance versus Field Site Surface Reflectance on this day are shown in coloured symbols, as per the insetted legend.
+Satellite Surface Reflectance versus Field Site Surface Reflectance on this day are shown.
-Black dots represent the values from all previous field site measurements prior to 2023-11-27.
-The solid line represents the one-to-one line of equality between field and satellite measurements.
-Parameters for the line of best fit through all shown points are given in the lower right.
+The solid line is the one-to-one line of equality between field and satellite measurements.
+The black dots are the values from all previous field site measurements prior to this date.
-Note that the line of best fit is not shown here.
+The line of best fit is not shown, but its parameters are given in the bottom-right corner.
 :::
 ::::
 :::::